Close

 Additional comments

-Participation fee EUR 350 (Euros).
+articipation fee EUR 400 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-It includes transportation from the meeting point to the camp (on the first day), the visits available and the night photography workshop & aurora hunting excursion.
+It includes transportation from the meeting point to the camp (on the first day) and the night photography workshop.

 It may be very cold and/or rainy, so we recommend bringing warm and waterproof clothes (underlayers, overcoats, scarves, gloves and hats) and good walking shoes, as some of the activities take place outdoors.